huggingface/community-events/huggan/pytorch/dcgan/README.md

-# DCGAN
+# Train DCGAN on your custom data

-An implementation of [DCGAN](https://arxiv.org/abs/1511.06434), leveraging the [Hugging Face](https://huggingface.co/) ecosystem for processing data and pushing the model to the Hub.
+This folder contains a script to train [DCGAN](https://arxiv.org/abs/1511.06434), leveraging the [Hugging Face](https://huggingface.co/) ecosystem for processing your data and pushing the model to the Hub.

+## Training with default settings

-To train the model with the default parameters (5 epochs, 64x64 images, etc.) on MNIST, simply do:
+To train the model with the default parameters (5 epochs, 64x64 images, etc.) on [MNIST](https://huggingface.co/datasets/mnist), simply do:

 ```
 python train.py